lukegjpotter/cycling-ireland-events-rest-service/README.md

 Version 1 is currently in development.

 ## Build, Run and Test

-To Build and Run the Application, open a Terminal and use: `/gradlew build && java -jar build/libs/cycling-ireland-events-rest-service-*.jar`
+1. To Build and Run the Application, open a Terminal and use:<br>
+`./gradlew build && java -jar build/libs/cycling-ireland-events-rest-service-*.jar`

-To Test that the running Application is functional, open a new Terminal tab and use: `curl localhost:8080/roadraces`
+2. To Test that the running Application is functional, open a new Terminal tab and use:<br>
+`curl localhost:8080/roadraces`

-To Stop the Application, in the first Terminal, use `ctrl+C`
+3. To Stop the Application, in the first Terminal, use:<br>
+`ctrl+C`

 ## Version 1 Planned Features
 Returns the basic information about the Road Races.